SolutionYogi/VimSetup/README.txt

 This repository contains my Vim configuration file.

-This VIMRC file may have settings which are applicable only on Windows.
-Please be careful before copying it on your machine.
+As I work on Windows exclusively, my configuration may contain settings which are only applicable for Windows.

 Feel free to steal anything you like from this file.

+Instructions:

+1. Create folder C:\VimSetup

+2. Sync this repository in folder created in step 1.

-For Windows, modify the _vimrc in C:\Program Files\VIm directory to read like this (assuming that this project is synced in C:\VimSetup folder.)
+3. Modify your main _vimrc (Located in C:\Program Files\Vim) to read like below:

   set nocompatible

   set runtimepath+=c:\VimSetup

   source c:\vimsetup\_vimrc

+4. There is no step 4.

 Note: I do not use Commant-T anymore.
 CtrlP is much more awesome.